 What are the challenges of collecting and using secondary information?

-The Internet has plethora of secondary information but, unfortunately, useful intelligence is buried under the ocean of irrelevant and duplicate information.
+The Internet has a plethora of secondary information but, unfortunately, useful intelligence is buried under the ocean of irrelevant and duplicate information.
 It requires extensive internet crawling infrastructure to detect changes and aggregate updates across hundreds of thousands of websites.
 Even after collecting secondary information, it’s impossible to review it manually.
 It requires a sophisticated AI-enabled competitive intelligence solution that can understand the subjective context of the information by leveraging advanced machine learning and also need contextual noise-filtering algorithms to deliver high-precision market and competitive intelligence.

 Read our blog on ‘Behind the scenes of a market and competitive intelligence platform,’ to understand how an AI-enabled market and competitive intelligence platform works to aggregate information and extract relevant secondary information including the subjective context of the data.

 Though Artificial Intelligence helps in capturing the competitive intelligence that matters most, it is not always accurate in understanding the subjective context.
-Therefore, in our experience, the best approach for competitive intelligence secondary monitoring is a hybrid system, where information collated by the AI-enabled Competitive Intelligence platform is curated by human analysts to check its relevancy.
+Therefore, in our experience, the best approach for competitive intelligence secondary monitoring is a hybrid system, where information collated by the AI-enabled market intelligence platform is curated by human analysts to check its relevancy.
 The idea is to use machines where they are good at, which is processing a large amount of information, and use the human mind where we excel, which is understanding the subjective context of information.

 How to integrate primary research with secondary monitoring?